flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 3.3 Learning That Must Be Verified

-Some learned decisions can be used aggressively as long as a mathematical verification step remains.
+Some learned decisions are best treated as proposals or priorities, followed by a mathematical verification step.

 Examples include: